puppetlabs/puppet-docs/source/pe/2.0/console_accessing.markdown

 - Safari 4 and higher
 - Internet Explorer 9 and higher

-Internet Explorer 8 and Firefox 2 can't use the console's live management page, and will stall indefinitely when trying to load it.
+Internet Explorer 8 and Firefox 2 can't use the console's live management page, and will stall indefinitely when trying to load it; we hope to fix this issue soon.
 Other browsers may or may not work, and have not been intensively tested with the console.

 Reaching the Console
 -----